filecoin-project/filecoin-docs/storage-providers/filecoin-deals/verified-deals.md

 # Verified deals

 Filecoin aims to be a decentralized storage network for humanity’s essential information.
 To achieve this, it’s crucial to add valuable data to the network.
-Filecoin Plus (Fil+) is a social trust program encouraging storage providers to store data in _verified deals_.
-A deal becomes _verified_ after the data owner (client) completes a verification process, where community _notaries_ assess the client’s use of Filecoin to determine its relevance and value to the Filecoin mission: storing and preserving humanity’s vital data.
-Notaries conduct due diligence by questioning clients and building reasonable confidence in their trustworthiness and use case.
+Filecoin Plus is a social trust program encouraging storage providers to store data in _verified deals_.
+A deal becomes _verified_ after the data owner (client) completes a verification process, where community _allocators_ assess the client’s use of Filecoin to determine its relevance and value to the Filecoin mission: storing and preserving humanity’s vital data.
+Allocators conduct due diligence by questioning clients and building reasonable confidence in their trustworthiness and use case.

 ## DataCap